-One day, I heard there was a director who had been dismissed because of holding up work from being arrogant, unable to accept the truth, and constraining brothers and sisters.
+One day, I heard a team leader I knew had been dismissed because of holding up work from being arrogant, unable to accept the truth, and constraining brothers and sisters.
 That left me feeling a little afraid.
-I knew I’d been behaving just like that director.
+I knew I’d been behaving just like that team leader.
 I figured God was giving me a warning, so I decided I couldn’t keep throwing my weight around like that.
 Instead, I should control myself, speak more kindly, and do my best to communicate and discuss work with others.
 But I still didn’t have any understanding of my own nature, so I didn’t seek the truth to resolve it.

 After a while, since progress in our team was so slow, the leader arranged for Sister Liu to work with me.
 At first I just couldn’t accept it.
 I thought the leader must be doubting my capability, but since it had already been arranged, I reluctantly bit the bullet.
 In work discussions from then on, I found the leader always asked for Sister Liu’s advice.
 I was really uneasy and felt the leader didn’t think much of me.
 I started to resent her.
 But even more, I was resistant to Sister Liu.
 I couldn’t accept her.
 So whenever we discussed our work I’d just sit there scowling in silence.
 One time, she found some issues with the team’s work and made some suggestions that our brothers and sisters all really liked, but I was having none of it.
 I refused to listen to any of her suggestions.
 When everyone asked for my opinion, I bottled up my anger and said: “Whatever.”
 The leader then dealt with me, saying I wasn’t upholding the work of God’s house.
 I did actually feel bad and I knew that no matter what, I couldn’t keep taking out my frustration in the work of God’s house.
 But I really couldn’t swallow it.
 I thought, “If you just listen to Sister Liu all the time, what is there to discuss?”
 I kept thinking I was right in everything, so in the next few work discussions I clung to my own opinions and I disagreed with Sister Liu even when her suggestions were reasonable.
 I thought she was showing off.
 There was one time she recommended a certain actor and I brought up all sort of issues with that actor and shot her suggestion down.
 I just wasn’t willing to listen to her.
 I wanted to be in charge of all the work.
 Sister Liu ended up feeling constrained by me and wouldn’t make suggestions anymore.
 During that time, since I was living within an arrogant, self-righteous disposition and wasn’t seeking the truth, my spirit slowly fell into darkness.
 I felt depressed every single day and it seemed God was hiding Himself from me.
 I didn’t have anything to say to God in prayer and God’s words weren’t sinking in when I read them.
 My mind was blank and I was obtuse in my duty.
 I couldn’t see any problems.
 I was living in a state of anxiety and kept feeling like something was about to happen.

 A few days later, our leader came to hold a gathering with us.
 She exposed my disposition and said I was too arrogant, that I was autocratic and arbitrary in my duty, and I’d really disrupted our work.
 She told me to go home to do some serious devotionals and self-reflection.
 I was shocked to hear that, but I prayed to God in earnest saying, “Oh God, no matter what situation I encounter, I believe it’s all set up by You and I’m willing to submit.”
-Amen!
 I couldn’t sleep at all that night.
-I was thinking about how I’d been in the film team for so long, but that from tomorrow I’d no longer be a part of it.
+I was thinking about how I’d been a director for so long, but that tomorrow I had to leave there.
 I couldn’t let go of it and I was really upset, I couldn’t hold back my tears.
 I wanted to use that chance to work on my devotionals and reflect on myself, so I could pick myself back up where I had stumbled.
 But back at home I couldn’t focus on God’s words and I was really having a hard time.
 All I could do was come before God and call out to Him over and over again.
 I said, “God, I’m in so much pain.
 Please help me and protect my heart so that I can understand Your will in this situation, and know myself.”
 By constantly praying to God, I was finally able to feel some peace.

 After that I kept praying and seeking.
 I wondered how I could stop living by my arrogant disposition and stop resisting God.
-While seeking, I read these words from God: “An arrogant nature makes you headstrong.
-When people have this headstrong disposition, are they not prone to being willful?
-How, then, do you resolve your willfulness?
-When you have an idea, you bring it out and say what you think and believe about this matter, and then, you communicate with everyone about it.
-First, you can shed light on your view and seek the truth; this is the first step to put in practice in order to overcome this disposition of willfulness.
-The second step happens when other people voice dissenting opinions—what practice can you put in place to keep from being willful?
+While seeking, I read these words from God: “An arrogant nature makes you willful.
+When people have this willful disposition, are they not prone to being arbitrary and rash?
+How, then, do you resolve your arbitrariness and rashness?
+When you have an idea, you tell it to others and say what you think and believe about this matter, and then, you communicate with everyone about it.
+First, you can shed light on your view and seek the truth; this is the first step you put into practice in order to overcome this disposition of being arbitrary and rash.
+The second step happens when other people voice dissenting opinions—what practice can you put in place to keep from being arbitrary and rash?
 You must first have an attitude of humility, set aside what you believe to be right, and let everyone have fellowship.
-Even though you believe your way to be correct, you should not keep insisting on it.
-That, first of all, is a kind of step forward; it shows an attitude of seeking the truth, of denying yourself, and of fulfilling God’s will.
+Even if you believe your way to be correct, you should not keep insisting on it.
+That, first of all, is a kind of step forward; it shows an attitude of seeking the truth, of denying yourself, and of satisfying God’s will.
 Once you have this attitude, at the same time that you do not adhere to your own opinion, you pray.
 As you do not know right from wrong, you allow God to reveal and tell you what the best, most suitable thing to do is.
 As everyone joins in fellowship, the Holy Spirit brings you all enlightenment” (God’s Fellowship).
 I found a path of practice from God’s words.
 If I didn’t want to live in arrogance or be arbitrary in my duty, I had to have a heart of truth seeking and reverence for God.
-I had to cooperate with brothers and sisters and when there was a difference of opinion, I should be able to deny myself and put my ego aside, pray to God and seek the truth.
+I had to cooperate with brothers and sisters, and when there was a difference of opinion, I should be able to deny myself and put my ego aside, pray to God and seek the truth.
 Only with that mindset would I be more easily enlightened by the Holy Spirit, and I’d never go so far as to rebel against and resist God and damage the work of God’s house for clinging to my own ideas.
 Realizing all of this was like a light shining in my heart.
 I made this prayer: “God, from now on, I wish to work harmoniously with brothers and sisters so we can seek the truth together and do our duty in accordance with principles.”